qingxiangguo/Tools-for-Cancer-Genome-Analysis/contents/delly.md

-# The installation and usage of manta
+# The installation and usage of Delly

 ## 1. About